 The Subject Property is located in the beltline area within the City of Calgary market area BR2.
-This 33 suite 6 storey apartment building has 22 one bedroom suites and 11 two bedroom suites.
+This 32 suite 6 storey apartment building has 22 one bedroom suites and 10 two bedroom suites, and was constructed in 1964.

 Issues: